Jack Marriott (footballer): Sheffield Wednesday (loan)

 On 16 October 2020, Derby took the opportunity to extend Marriott's contract until the summer of 2022, before allowing him to join Sheffield Wednesday on a season-long loan.
 Derby revealed in May 2021 that the EFL had withdrawn acceptance of this contract extension in December however, meaning his contract expired in June 2021.

 He would make his debut the following day, coming off the bench against Birmingham City.
 After Tony Pulis first game in charge, he announced that Marriott had a long term calf strain and would be out for 6–7 weeks.
 He would return from injury, coming off the bench against Everton in the FA Cup and would play four more times for the club after that - all from the bench, with his last outing coming against Norwich City on 14 March.
 He would finish his loan spell having played 13 games and scoring 0 goals.

 Return to Peterborough United

 On 1 July 2021, Peterborough United announced that Marriott had signed a three-year contract with the club.

 Fleetwood Town

-On 30 January 2023, Marriott signed for League One club Fleetwood Town on a two-and-a-half year deal for what was described by his new club as a "substantial undisclosed fee".
+On 30 January 2023, Marriott signed for League One club Fleetwood Town on a two-and-a-half-year deal for what was described by his new club as a "substantial undisclosed fee".

+Wrexham

+On 1 February 2024, Marriott joined League Two club Wrexham for an undisclosed fee, signing a contract until June 2025.

+In January 2025, Marriott signed a new eighteen-month contract.

+On 20 August 2025, it was reported that Marriott was in talks with EFL League One club Reading to bring some experience to their forward line, with him being their number one striker target.
+Marriott scored 6 goals in 9 league appearances during their promotion campaign didn’t feature for Phil Parkinson's side in the Championship.

+Reading

+On 26 August 2025, Marriott signed for Reading on a three-year contract.
+Marriott scored his first goal for the Royals against Swindon Town in the EFL Trophy in a 3-2 defeat at the County Ground.
+Marriott then went on to score in his next 4 league starts for Reading firstly, in another 3-2 defeat this time away to Barnsley at Oakwell, then in a 2-1 victory against Leyton Orient at home at the Select Car Leasing Stadium, next he scored in a 1-1 draw away to Stockport County at Edgeley Park and then in another 1-1 draw this time at home to Mansfield Town at the Select Car Leasing Stadium.
+On 8 October, it was announced that he had been nominated for the EFL League One Player of the Month award for October alongside Devante Cole (Port Vale), Josh Neufville (Bradford City) and Harvey White (Stevenage).